viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. Navigate to the **Config** tab of your machine's page in the [Viam app](https://app.viam.com/robots).
 1. Select the **Modules** subtab and scroll to the **Add local module** section.
-1. Enter a name or use the automatically suggested name for your local module, enter the [module's executable path](/registry/create/#compile-or-package-your-module), then click **Add module**.
+1. Enter a name or use the suggested name for your local module, enter the [module's executable path](/registry/create/#compile-or-package-your-module), then click **Add module**.
    - The name must use only lowercase characters.
 1. Then, click **Save config**.